 The diagnosis of Whipple disease may be missed in patients without prominent gastrointestinal symptoms.

 Whipple disease should be suspected in middle-aged White men who have arthritis and abdominal pain, diarrhea, weight loss, or other symptoms of malabsorption.
 Such patients should have upper endoscopy with small-bowel biopsy; the intestinal lesions are specific and diagnostic.
 The most severe and consistent changes are in the proximal small bowel.
 Light microscopy shows periodic acid-Schiff–positive macrophages that distort the villus architecture.
 Gram-positive, acid fast–negative bacilli (T. whipplei) are seen in the lamina propria and in the macrophages.
 If T. whipplei are not seen but Whipple disease is still clinically suspected, polymerase chain reaction testing and immunohistochemistry should be done.

 Whipple disease should be differentiated from intestinal infection with Mycobacterium avium-intracellulare (MAI), which has similar histologic findings.
 However, MAI stains positive with acid fast.

-To confirm response to treatment, PCR testing can be done on stool, saliva, or other tissue.
-However, other authorities recommend repeat biopsy after 1 yr with microscopy to document bacilli (not just macrophages, which may persist for years after successful treatment) in conjunction with PCR testing.
+To confirm response to treatment, polymerase chain reaction (PCR) testing can be done on stool, saliva, or other tissue.
+However, other authorities recommend repeat biopsy after 1 year with microscopy to document bacilli (not just macrophages, which may persist for years after successful treatment) in conjunction with PCR testing.

 Relapses are common and may occur years later.
 If relapse is suspected, small-bowel biopsies or PCR testing should be done (regardless of affected organ systems) to determine presence of free bacilli.

-Infection by the bacteria T. whipplei affects many organs, including the GI tract.
+Infection by the bacteria T. whipplei affects many organs, including the gastrointestinal tract.